emnify/product-docs/CONTRIBUTING.md

 You will mainly be interested in previewing your work from your PR branches.
 These need to be explicitly checked out using Git.

-You will need to use your terminal (or PowerShell), for starting your local Docusaurus server for previewing.
+You will need to open a terminal for starting your local Docusaurus server for previewing.
 You can issue the necessary Git commands using the command line.

 #### Frequently used git commands